-Other income.
-Other income increased by \in 16 million to \in 74 million in 2017, compared to \in 58 million in 2016.
+Other results.
+Other results increased by \in 16 million to \in 74 million in 2017, compared to \in 58 million in 2016.
 In 2016 as well as in 2017, the sale of mortgages to institutional investors had an upward effect on other results.

 Total operating expenses.
-Total operating expenses for domestic retail banking decreased 16 per cent. to €4,311 million in 2017, compared to €5,102 million in 2016, as a result of a decrease in staff costs, other administrative expenses and depreciation.
+Total operating expenses for domestic retail banking decreased 16 per cent. to €4,487 million in 2017, compared to €5,102 million in 2016, as a result of a decrease in staff costs, other administrative expenses and depreciation and amortisation.

 Staff costs.
 Staff costs decreased by €390 million to €1,430 million in 2017, compared to €1,820 million in 2016.
 Staff costs fell as the digitalisation and centralisation of services impacted the size of the workforce.
-The number of internal and external employees in the segment decreased to 13,635 (2016: 17,877) FTEs in 2017.
+The number of internal and external employees in the segment decreased to 13,635 (2016:

+17,877) FTEs in 2017.
 Part of this decrease is the result of employees moving from local Rabobanks to the central organisation to create economies of scale.

 Other administrative expenses.
-Other administrative expenses decreased by \in 382 million to \in 2,783 million in 2017, compared to \in 3,165 million in 2016.
-Other administrative expenses decreased mainly because the provision for adopting the SME interest rate derivatives recovery framework was significantly higher in 2016 (\in 514 million) than the addition to this provision in 2017 of EUR 51 million.
+Other administrative expenses decreased by €206 million to €2,959 million in 2017, compared to €3,165 million in 2016.
+Other administrative expenses decreased mainly because the provision for adopting the SME interest rate derivatives recovery framework was significantly higher in 2016 (€514 million) than the addition to this provision in 2017 of EUR 51 million.
 Lower restructuring costs also contributed to a decrease in other administrative expenses.

-Depreciation.
-Depreciation decreased by €19 million to €98 million in 2017, compared to €117 million in 2016, as a result of the closing down of offices following our restructuring activities.
+Depreciation and amortisation.
+Depreciation and amortisation decreased by €19 million to €98 million in 2017, compared to €117 million in 2016, as a result of the closing of offices following our restructuring activities.